NaifuCodes/Ichiban-Studios/README.md

-# Ichiban-Studios
+# Ichiban Studios| 一番
-Official Ichiban Studios Website Code
+The official code for the Ichiban Studios website.
+All code and assets in this repo is owned by Ichiban Studios.
+Theft will result in legal action.